MENU

 (13 out of 13 children)

-had levels of free C5 that indicated immediate, complete, and sustained C5 inhibition
+had levels of free C5 indicating immediate, complete, and long-term C5 inhibition

-This measure shows how well ULTOMIRIS is working to block C5 activity
+This measure shows how well ULTOMIRIS is blocking C5 activity

 85%